Updated Feb 2019: Added advice to use travel advisory, and remarked on recent incidents in Egypt.

 It’s hard jostling your way to the front of the line, like to buy metro tickets (because you really need a human person to sell you one of three values of ticket, I mean how would you automate that).
 People push in a lot.
 We let them, mostly because we’re about to hold everyone else up from being slow to understand and slow to get out the right amount of money.
 (Note: lines are still much more orderly in Egypt than they were in Mainland China, where humans move like a perfectly flowing liquid to occupy any available space.)

-But at least but once you’re at the front, the person will help you.
+But once you’re at the front, the person will help you.
 They’ll speak slow Arabic.
 They don’t mind being asked.
 They’ll help.

 My theory on this, apart from people being nice, is that in a world where nothing makes sense and everything keeps moving, explaining things verbally is the only way to keep on top of things.
 How do I buy ta’meyya (felafel) on its own?
 I have no idea.
 It’s not on the menu.
 I have to ask the guy.
 To which window do we come back to pick up our visas?
 I have to ask the person behind the counter.
 There’s no sign, no website, no official guidance anywhere and what’s a website anyway.
 How much are the oranges?
 Five LE per kilo??
 They were 3.50 yesterday.
 And 7 from that guy… so I’ll take it.
 Whatever.
 But it’d be impossible to put up a sign for a price, right?